 Your school is committed to working with you to ensure you have all the information and support you need to help your child get the most out of school.
-You have the right to feel welcome in school, to be treated fairly and to be able to actively participate in your child’s schooling.
+In addition, you have the right to feel welcome at school, to be treated fairly and to be able to actively participate in your child’s schooling.

 which provides the framework for school-based behaviour and interactions.
-The charter creates clear expectations by which we can all be held to account.
-If at any time you think a communication or interaction has not been handled in accordance with the charter, please raise this with your school or the department.
+The charter creates clear expectations and a framework by which we can all be held to account.
+If at any time you think a communication or interaction has not been handled in line with the charter, please raise this with your school or the department.

 We understand that you may have questions about your child going to high school.
-Our students’ wellbeing is our priority, and we want to work with parents, carers and families to support them during this transition.
+Our students’ wellbeing is our priority and we want to work with parents, carers and families to support them during this transition.

 Once your child starts high school, the subject teacher can discuss your child’s progress in that subject.
 The head teacher of a specific subject or the year adviser can also be a good place to start.
-Find out more about providing feedback.